Maratyszcza/PeachPy/README.rst

 - Universal assembly syntax for Windows, Unix, and Golang assembly.

-  * PeachPy can directly generate ELF and Mach-O object files and assembly listings for Golang toolchain
+  * PeachPy can directly generate ELF, MS COFF and Mach-O object files and assembly listings for Golang toolchain

 - Automatic adaption of function to different calling conventions and ABIs.